 Student Health Services

 Our shared health service is located in room 116 of the Wisconsin Indianhead Technical College (WITC) Administration Building — adjacent to the UW-BC campus.
-Registered nurse Kathy Riemer staffs the office Monday through Thursday from 9:00 a.m. to 2:00 p.m. and Fridays from 9:00 a.m. to 12 noon.
+Registered nurse Samantha Hopp staffs the office Monday through Friday from 9:00 a.m. to 3 p.m.
 She also performs confidential health counseling, first aid and treatment of minor illness and is available to give health education tips to students, faculty and staff.

 On-Campus Counseling Services for UW-BC Students